AntCas/antcas.github.io/src/pages/contigou/index.md

 ###Product Spec
 I created a detailed product specification based on the requirements we identified, including mockups, examples of products with a similar UX in other verticals and a mood board.
 Using this document I coordinated with another freelancer to get the product designed and branded.
 After several iterations we arrived at a great looking MVP.

-To manage the project I set up several product management tools for the company.

-We used Trello for task management.
-Slack for team communication.
-And Google Drive for everything else.

 ###Transitioning
 Once the MVP was ready for launch, I prepared a detailed document outlining the full technology and product stack to make it easy for any other experienced dev team to jump right in and get to work.